apache/spark/docs/apache-airflow/start/docker.rst

     mkdir ./dags ./logs ./plugins
     echo -e "AIRFLOW_UID=$(id -u)\nAIRFLOW_GID=0" > .env

-On **all operating system**, you need to run database migrations and create the first user account.
+On **all operating systems**, you need to run database migrations and create the first user account.
 To do it, run.

 .. code-block:: bash